Lewy Body Dementia (LBD)

 How is Lewy Body Dementia Diagnosed?

-Patients go through a painfully long diagnostic journey.
+People with LBD go through a long diagnostic journey.
 The Lewy Body Dementia Association (LBDA) conducted an extensive survey.
-Nearly 1,000 caregivers participated, revealing these startling facts:
+Nearly 1,000 caregivers participated, revealing these facts:

 About 15% of patients saw at least five doctors before being accurately diagnosed.